aidaho/aidaho/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">
     Hi there 👋, I'm Serhii.
-A full stack programmer and AI enthusiast.
+A full stack programmer and an AI enthusiast.
 </h1>
 <h2 align="center">
     Welcome to my GitHub page, where I'm keeping my pet projects and demo apps